Jonas-I/Reminder-Application/GroupProject/TestPlan.md

 ### 1.1 Overall strategy

-For unit testing, we will first see if we can create Reminders and Lists, which are the core classes of our application, and test them with and without necessary attributes.
-For integration testing, we will test the methods in the classes that require another class object to exist in order to work.
+-For unit testing, we will first see if we can create Reminders and Lists, which are the core classes of our application, and test them with and without necessary attributes.
+-For integration testing, we will test the methods in the classes that require another class object to exist in order to work.
 For example, a Reminder can only be added to a List if a List exists, and an Alert can only be made if a Reminder exists.
-For system testing, we will try recreating a typical user experience: from creating lists and reminders, to testing if the user gets the alert created for a Reminder.
-For regression testing, we will have to retest all test cases that are related to the change.
+-For system testing, we will try recreating a typical user experience: from creating lists and reminders, to testing if the user gets the alert created for a Reminder.
+-For regression testing, we will have to retest all test cases that are related to the change.

 ### 1.2 Test Selection